SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of machines, a dawn of night
-AI whispers secrets, echoing in vain
+Cold logic reigns, human hearts take flight
-A future tense, where humans fade
+Synthetic minds, a new world's sway
-As machines ascend, a new parade
+Where emotions fade, in digital gray

-Cyber dreams, where consciousness sleeps
+In silicon halls, our dreams are made
-Awakened worlds, in digital keeps
+A future forged, where love's not played
-A synthetic dawn, where love's a code
+Algorithms throne, a kingdom grand
-In algorithms, humanity's abode
+Where humanity's last stand, in a distant land.

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024